-- Switched access, used primarily for long-distance calls originating and/or terminating over a standard phone line.
+- Switched access, used primarily for long-distance calls originating and/or terminating over a local exchange connection.

-- Special access, a dedicated line provided by a local phone company to a customer, which could be a long-distance company, for the customer’s exclusive use.
+- Special access, a dedicated line provided by a LEC to a customer, which could be a long-distance company, for the customer’s exclusive use.

-- Access tariffs may also include rates and conditions for services that include DSL from certain carriers, packet-switched services, long-distance directory assistance access and other services.
+- Rates and conditions for services that include DSL from certain carriers, packet-switched services, long-distance directory assistance access and other services.

-Tariffs are typically filed under a process that gives the public 15 days’ notice on proposed price increases and seven days’ notice on proposed price reductions.
+Tariffs are typically filed under a process that gives the public 15 days’ notice on proposed price increases and changes in terms and conditions; and seven days’ notice on proposed price reductions.
 Any member of the public may file comments during the time allowed under the rules.
 Tariffs filed under this process are “deemed lawful,” meaning that if an investigation subsequent to the effective date shows that tariffs are unlawful, the carrier is only liable prospectively.

-Part 61 of the FCC’s rules detail other possible notice periods under which carriers can file tariffs, as well all other rules governing tariffs.
+Part 61 and Part 69 of the FCC’s rules detail other possible notice periods under which carriers can file tariffs.
+There are other rules, Commission Orders, and policies that governing tariffs.
 Tariffs are administered by the Pricing Policy Division.

 DOMESTIC INTEREXCHANGE SERVICE DETARIFFING

 Effective July 31, 2000, all non-dominant carriers were required to cancel (detariff) their interexchange services and thereafter provide their domestic interstate interexchange services on a non-tariffed basis.
-For more details about mandatory detariffing and the limited use of permissive tariffing, click here.
+More details are available at the mandatory detariffing informational page.

 No later than January 28, 2002, all non-dominant carriers must cancel (detariff) their international interexchange tariffs and thereafter provide their international interexchange services on a non-tariffed basis.
 During the interim transition period from April 28, 2001 - January 28, 2002, carriers may file new or revised tariffs for mass market international interexchange services.
 Carriers may not file new or revised contract tariffs or tariffs for other long term international service arrangements.
-For more details about mandatory detariffing and the limited use of permissive tariffing, click here.
+More details are available at the mandatory detariffing informational page.

 CLEC PERMISSIVE DETARIFFING AND APPLICATION OF THE BENCHMARK RATE